 4.5 Special precautions for use

 Special precautions for use in animals

 Isoflurane has little or no analgesic properties.
 Adequate analgesia should always be given before surgery.
-The analgesic requirements of the patient should be considered before general anaesthesia is ended.
+The analgesic requirements of the patient should be reviewed again before the general anaesthesia has ended.